Table of Contents

 company: facebook

-This will limit the query to SearchProviders with tag company
+This will limit the query to SearchProviders with tag company.

-, then using the Tag in a query will cause Swirl to invoke it.
+SearchProviders do not need to have the default property set to true for Tags to work.
+So long as they have active set to true, then using the Tag in a query will cause Swirl to invoke it.

 For more information, see Organizing SearchProviders with Active, Default and Tags